mknnj/kube-apilibrary/README.md

 You can write your custom paths for saving and reloading checkpoint but be sure that if your training is suddenly stopped by the scheduler, it can be resumed by the checkpoint you specify.

 ---
-Variables used in distributed training are not required to be handled by your code.
-If you want your job to be scheduled on more than 1 node and/or more than 1 GPU by the scheduler remember to put a piece of code in your script that tells that:
+Environment variables used in distributed training are not required to be handled by your code, but they are necessary since Tensoflow and Pytorch use them behind the scenes.
+If you want your job to work on more than 1 GPU by the scheduler remember to set *is_single_gpu* parameter to *false* and then add to your script a line of code to support multi-GPU (do not worry about NUM_NODES too much for now):

 For Example:
 in Pytorch Lightning you have to specify the number of gpus and the number of nodes (take the value from NUM_NODES and NUM_GPUS):
 ```python